Farseer-NMR/test-set/base_datasets/README.md

 Different sets of FASTA files, peaklists and other data designed to test different functionalities.

+## Templates

+Template files that can be used to generate datasets.

 ## FASTA files

 List of `.fasta` files generated; these are stored in each peaklist data set.